Fujifilm X70 versus Canon G5 X

 |Fujifilm X-M1 (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/30p||-||-||-||-|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the G5X has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the X70 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Fujifilm X70 and Canon G5 X in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon M3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|